pantheon-systems/documentation/source/content/guides/custom-upstream/01-custom-upstream.md

 <div className="upstream-content-inner-content">
 <h3>Level 3: Site Repository</h3>

-Finally, core updates and changes to the common codebase make their way down to the site repository for each site that uses the Custom Upstream.
+Core updates and changes to the common codebase make their way down to the site repository for each site that uses the Custom Upstream.

-The site repository allows separation between common code across all sites, tracked in the Custom Upstream, and site specific customizations, tracked in each individual site and facilitates rolling out updates quickly and easily.
+The site repository allows separation between common code across all sites, tracked in the Custom Upstream, and site specific customizations, tracked in each individual site.
+This facilitates rolling out updates quickly and easily.

 </div>
 </div>

-## Custom Upstreams for Digital Agencies and Pantheon Resellers

-Download the [Partner Program guide](https://pantheon.io/resources/pantheon-partner-program-guide?docs) to learn more about getting Custom Upstreams and some of the other benefits of becoming a Pantheon Partner.
-Digital agencies that serves clients and resellers of Pantheon are qualified to join the Partner program.

-## Custom Upstreams for Corporate and Higher Education Customers

-Custom Upstreams is included for [Pantheon Enterprise](https://pantheon.io/pantheon-enterprise) Gold Accounts and higher, and all [Pantheon EDU](https://pantheon.io/edu) accounts.
-You can learn more by reaching out to our accounts team using the forms on the pages linked here.

 <Alert title="Note" type="info">